Sunday, September 20, 2015

 PARIS STANDS OUT FOR THE CULTURE OF ITS ELITES AND FOR ITS INSURRECTIONS

-How does the Carnavalet City Museum present them?
+How does the Carnavalet City Museum show that split?

 Zoom